Point Nepean Quarantine Station: History

-Beginnings
+19th century

-A quarantine was established at Sydney's North Head in 1832 to preserve the colony's lack of European diseases, specifically cholera.
+A quarantine station was established at Sydney's North Head in 1832 to preserve the colony's lack of European diseases, specifically cholera.
 New South Wales quarantine laws were carried over into Victorian law after separation.
-The Port Phillip District (Victoria) set up a quarantine at Point Ormond, and later Hobsons Bay, in the 1840s.
-Immigration to Victoria increased when gold was found in the north-west, and the requirement for a proper quarantine became more important.
+The Port Phillip District set up a quarantine station at Point Ormond, and later Hobsons Bay, in the 1840s.
+Immigration to Victoria increased when gold was found in the north-west, and the requirement for a proper quarantine station became more important.

-Point Nepean was selected as the site for a new quarantine, and the state government assigned £5000 for a 'sanatorium'.
+Point Nepean was selected as the site for a new quarantine, and the colonial government assigned £5,000 for a 'sanatorium'.
 At the time, the site was being leased by Patrick Sullivan, the son of a settler, and William Cannon, both of whom were involved in lime burning.
-The site already had several buildings built by Sullivan and Cannon, including a stone house, three wattle and daub structures, a dairy and a lime kiln each.
-In October 1852, Governor La Trobe and General Surveyor Robert Hoddle found that their leases ended that year, and instructed their leases not be renewed for the next year.
+The site already had several buildings built by Sullivan and Cannon, including a stone house, three wattle and daub structures, a dairy, and Cannon and Sullivan's Lime Kilns.
+In October 1852, Governor La Trobe and General Surveyor Robert Hoddle found that Sullivan and Cannon's leases ended that year and, upon expiry, their leases were not renewed.

-In November, less than a month later, the Ticonderoga sailed through the heads with almost three hundred people onboard with scarlet fever and typhus, and a further hundred dead.
-The ship was from Liverpool, leaving with 714 passengers and 48 crew.
+In November, less than a month later, the Ticonderoga sailed through the heads with almost three hundred people on board with scarlet fever and typhus, and a further hundred dead.
+The ship departed from Liverpool, with 714 passengers and 48 crew.
 The news reached Melbourne within a day via Captain Wylie of the Champion, who had passed the Ticonderoga at the heads.
-Captain Charles Ferguson investigated and came back to Governor La Trobe on November 9th, reporting that Sullivan had been moved from the site and the passengers of the Ticonderoga had set up tents on the shore.
+Captain Charles Ferguson investigated and came back to Governor La Trobe on 9 November, reporting that Sullivan had been moved from the site and the passengers of the Ticonderoga had set up tents on the shore.

-Sullivan and Cannon's buildings were used to house the sick, beginning the quarantine.
-Ferguson found that many of the passengers happened to be stonemasons, and instructed them to build a storage building on the site, and suggested to La Trobe that a building be built for the healthy inhabitants of the quarantine.
+Sullivan and Cannon's buildings were used to house the sick, beginning the quarantine station.
+Ferguson found that many of the passengers happened to be stonemasons, and instructed them to build a storage building on the site, and suggested to La Trobe that a building be built for the healthy inhabitants of the quarantine station.
 It was officially referred to as the "Sanitary Station", until the 1880s, when "Quarantine Station" became more commonly used.